bdngo/eecs-106a-website/content/team/_index.md

 ## Contribution

-- Worked on the motion planning and controller for the FishBot.
+- Worked on the motion planning and controller nodes for the FishBot.
 - Aided in fixing hardware/electronics issues and testing the FishBot in a tank.

 # Eric Yang